SaiGorla/fsa-group-7/README.md

 # Full Stack App
-This is a full stack application shows the details of the valid Teasure location and our present location.
+This is a full stack application shows the details of the valid Teasure location.This app is all about playing a search game with two different colors.
+When the user selects the first color, the system will ask for a valid spot.
+When the user touches the second color, depending on their position, they will hear and see a confirmation message that they have arrived at the treasure location; if they are beyond the location, they will hear and see some detail on how to get there.

 ## Group Members